theMcSam/brCTF-writeups/cockpit/README.md

 fpm -n x -s dir -t deb -a all --before-install $TF/x.sh $TF```
 ![mal deb package](https://github.com/theMcSam/brCTF-writeups/blob/main/cockpit/images/creating_mal_packgae.png)

-We now have our malicous package on our host and we can now transfer to our target.<br>
+We now have our malicious package on our host and we can now transfer to our target.<br>
 Start your python server: `python3 -m http.server 8000`
 ![python transfer](https://github.com/theMcSam/brCTF-writeups/blob/main/cockpit/images/python_server_for_mal_package.png)

-Download the malicous package on your target.<br>
+Download the malicious package on your target.<br>
 NB: Make sure you are in a writable directory like `/tmp`. <br>

 ![python transfer download](https://github.com/theMcSam/brCTF-writeups/blob/main/cockpit/images/downloading_mal_package_from_attacker_server.png)